Source File

 That is especially true for heavy rare earths used in high-performance magnets.
 Buyers with just-in-time assumptions can absorb a price spike more easily than an uncertain delivery window.

-This is the same logic behind china-rare-earth-japan-buyer-warning, but the official May 29 language sharpens the point.
+This is the same logic behind China Rare Earth Squeeze on Japan: Buyer Checklist (2026), but the official May 29 language sharpens the point.
 China is not saying the channel is closed.
 It is saying the channel is conditional and managed.

 Conditional supply is exactly what makes planning harder.